Anna042023/CrossCityBench/README.md

 The above three constructed datasets can be found in:
 [All Revisions/Newly Constructed Datasets](./All%20Revisions/Newly%20Constructed%20Datasets/)

-## 📊 Overall Performance Comparison
+## Revison 2: Overall Performance Comparison

  **Revisions:** The original two cross-city transfer experiments have been extended to **12** experiment groups, as detailed below.